-inappropriate decisions in relation to gifts, which carries risk.
-Financial/Budget Implications: Not applicable.

-An amendment to the Code of Conduct.

-Attachment 1 - The current Code of Conduct's provisions relating to gifts.

-Attachment 2 - Alternative wording for Code relating to gifts.
+Financial/Budget Implications: Not Applicable.
+Policy Implications: An amendment to the Code of Conduct.
+Regional Significance: Not Applicable.
+Sustainability Implications: Not Applicable.
+Consultation: Not Applicable.
+COMMENT Not Applicable.
+ATTACHMENTS The current Code of Conduct's provisions relating to gifts Attachment 1 Attachment 2 Alternative wording for Code relating to gifts